schwabe/ics-openvpn/doc/README.txt

    thought this is open source.

-A: There are many people building/wanting to build commercial VPN clients on top of my of my client.
+A: There are many people building/wanting to build commercial VPN clients on top of my client.
 These client often do not even honour the license of my app or the license of OpenVPN.
 Even if these modified software do honour the license, I don't like doing unpaid work/giving advice for free to commercial software